ibm-cloud-docs/cis/configuring-webhooks.md

 # Configuring webhooks
 {: #configuring-webhooks}

-{{site.data.keyword.cis_full}} has alerts that you can configure through the API to warn you when events occur.
+{{site.data.keyword.cis_full}} has alerts that you can configure through the UI, CLI, and API to warn you when events occur.
 Use webhooks to notify an external service when events occur in your account.
 {: shortdesc}

 Alerts are available only to Enterprise plans.